 When blogs were young on the Internet, creating a dialog with website owners through blog comments was common.
 However, in today’s world, it’s much harder to get people to engage your website though blog comments.

-Therefore, when you have comments enabled on your website, but most of your blog posts have only 1 or 2 or no comments, that makes your site look less popular than your traffic might indicate.
+Therefore, when you have comments enabled on your website, but most of your blog posts have only one or two or no comments, which makes your site look less popular than your traffic might indicate.
 And less popular blogs tend to receive less traffic and less engagement.
 Likewise, that lack of comments might be a negative quality indicator for search engines.

 If you have a comment feature available on your website or blog and it’s not engaging your visitors, I would recommend that you either find a way to encourage comments with your content or disable and remove the feature entirely from your blog.

 Event photographers typically work at area venues.
-Blogging about those venues is a common practice that can often yield positive search engine results.
+Blogging about those venues is a frequent practice that can often yield positive search engine results.